ademiadeniji/lamp/README.md

 **LA**nguage **M**odulated **P**retraining (LAMP) is a method for pretraining a general RL agent for accelerated downstream learning by augmenting unsupervised RL rewards with extrinsic rewards parameterized by a Video-Langauge Model (VLM).

+Be sure to install the R3M module from [this fork](https://github.com/ademiadeniji/r3m) that enables computing video-language alignment scores.

+Follow the RLBench installation instructions from [this fork](https://github.com/ademiadeniji/rlbench_vlsp/tree/shapenet) that implements shaped rewards and the domain-randomized pretraining environment.

 To pretrain your LAMP agent run:

 ```